 - Remember that the judge probably knows the answers to his questions before he asks them.

 Our Disability Attorneys Help At All Phases of the SSD Benefits Process

-Call us today at 800.562.9830 to schedule a free initial consultation meeting to discuss your case.
+Call us today at 800.562.9830 to schedule a free initial consultation meeting with one of our social security disability lawyers to discuss your case.
 Don’t delay — strict deadlines apply for filing an appeal.